What Is Corrective Jaw Surgery?

 - Protruding jaw

 - Breathing problems

-The recovery from corrective jaw surgery typically takes 1-2 weeks to begin to feel more “normal.”
-Your surgeons will discuss what they believe your particular recovery will be like, which is dependent on whether not both jawbones need to be corrected, the amount of surgical correction needed and the age and needs of the patient.
+Your surgeons will discuss what they believe your particular recovery will be like, which is dependent on whether not both jawbones need to be corrected, the amount of surgical correction needed, and the age and needs of the patient.

 Insurance preauthorization is performed through your oral surgeon’s office prior to performing the procedure.
 Austin Oral Surgery has a team of experts in the field of insurance coverage, and they will assist you in maximizing your insurance benefits.